 Luckily, one of the electrical engineers on the project had seen Azumo products online and at tradeshows.
 He knew that the display lacked charge pumps (unlike most other displays), so it was close to being ATEX compliant.
 With a little modification, it would be the perfect screen—for a few reasons:

 - Intrinsically safe — The Azumo front light panel didn’t have any charge pumps, so it was close to being ATEX compliant.

 - Long battery life — With such a small power draw, battery life could be diverted to other parts of the device.

 - Sunlight readability — Field engineers would be in dark rooms and very sunny conditions, so the screen was perfect.

 - Space savings — Engineers were worried about a thick display stack that needed an epoxy coating as well, but the FLEx FLP was around 3x thinner than other solutions.

-With all of these benefits in mind, the team reached out to FLEx to ask some questions and collaborate on some solutions.
+With all of these benefits in mind, the team reached out to Azumo to ask some questions and collaborate on some solutions.
 Together, they were able to modify the front light panel so that it didn’t require a separate PCB, which would require extra epoxy protection.
 The FLP could operate on the main PCB, which was encased in epoxy to meet ATEX regulations.
-And with some help from the FLEx team, the engineers made the FLEx FLP work in their device by reorienting some connectors to fit in the epoxy-covered PCB.
+And with some help from the Azumo team, the engineers made the Azumo FLP work in their device by reorienting some connectors to fit in the epoxy-covered PCB.